 Letters of Intent (LOI) to apply for grants are required and were due to AGSATF by 5 PM on Wednesday, January 25th, 2017.
 Complete information about Letters of Intent, application guidelines, and materials are included in the RFA.

 Please access the following necessary forms to apply below:

 - The complete RFA including Application Materials

 - 2017-2019 RPE Prevention Program Budget Forms for RFA

 - 2017-2019 RPE Prevention Program Application Word Forms for RFA

-Please watch the following informational videos about the RPE Program and the 2017-2019 RFA process before signing up for a question and answer session and prior to completing the Letter of Intent or Application.
+Please watch the following informational videos about the RPE Program and the 2017-2019 RFA process before completing the Application.

 - Rape Prevention and Education Grant Program in Oregon: Background and Frameworks

 - 2017-2019 Request for Applications Process and Requirements